IBM/serverless-home-automation/README.md

 Rather than writing and executing pipelines and complex automation logic on the Raspberry Pi, we’ll utilize a serverless, event driven platform called [IBM Cloud Functions](https://console.ng.bluemix.net/openwhisk).
 In this implementation, IBM Cloud Functions actions forward their results  to the Raspberry Pi as MQTT messages.
 IBM Cloud Functions is a serverless framework which has the ability to bind snippets of code to REST API endpoints.
 Once these have been created, they can be executed directly from any internet connected device, or they can respond to events such as a database change or a message coming in to a specific MQTT channel.
 Once these snippets, or "Actions" have been created, they may be chained together as a sequence, as seen above in the architecture diagram.

 To get started, we will create a sequence that consists of three actions.
 The first action will transcribe an audio payload to text.
-The second action will analyze the transcribed text result using the Assistant service.
+The second action will analyze the transcribed text result using the Watson Assistant service.
 This analysis will extract the intent behind the spoken message, and determine what the user would like the Raspberry Pi to do.
 So, for example, if the user says something along the line of “Turn on the light” or “Flip the switch”, the NLC service will be able to interpret that.
 Finally, the third action will send a MQTT message that’ll notify the Raspberry Pi to switch the socket on/off.

 The speech to text action is already built in to IBM Cloud Functions as a public package, so we’ll just need to supply our credentials for that service.
 Moving forward, we can create the additional actions with the following commands.